jlmcgraw/networkUtilities/readme.md

 	Combines the counts of all of the interfaces to get an idea of the overall mix of incoming/outgoing COS/DSCP values and which queues are queuing and dropping the most packets

+##parseRiverbedInterceptorRules.pl
+        Parse some rules from Riverbed Interceptor configurations into an Excel spreadsheet to reading/organizing them easier